 This course provides learners with an overview of the different types and systems of support required for successful implementation of open education.
 Learners will examine different types of scaffolding required for learners to understand and succeed in open education environments.
 Different types and examples of faculty development programs and supports including instructional design and educational technology expertise will be explored, in both development and delivery of open pedagogy and open education programming.
 The role of librarians in supporting, advancing, and advocating for open educational resources and increased diversity of resources is discussed as a key part of an open education ecosystem.

-Module 1 - Supporting Students in Open Education
+Topic 1 - Supporting Students in Open Education

-Module 2 - Supporting Instructors in Open Education
+Topic 2 - Supporting Instructors in Open Education

-Module 3 - The Role of Librarians in Supporting Open Education
+Topic 3 - The Role of Librarians in Supporting Open Education

 Open Education Policy and Leadership (OPEN-9600)